Lifestyle

 FIFA World Cup 2026 in Dubai

-The FIFA World Cup 2026 runs from June 11 to July 19 across the United States, Canada, and Mexico.
+The FIFA World Cup 2026 runs from 11 June to 19 July across the United States, Canada, and Mexico.
 That means 104 matches.
 48 teams.
 And thanks to the time difference, most games will kick off late at night or early morning in Dubai.

 This is not going to be like 2022, when Qatar was a short flight away, and games were held at convenient times.
 This time around, you’re looking at midnight kickoffs, 2 AM thrillers, and 5 AM group stage matches with breakfast in hand.

 Dubai is already gearing up.
 Fan zones are being announced.
 Sports bars are prepping their screens.
 But if you’re the kind of person who wants to watch the final without standing shoulder-to-shoulder in a packed Irish pub, this guide is for you.
+If you caught the buzz around the European Cup final screening at Offside JBR, you already know how seriously Dubai takes a big match night.

 Here’s every premium, luxury, and genuinely interesting way to watch the FIFA World Cup 2026 in Dubai this summer.